Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Stadion am Böllenfalltor

 Seeking to Fight Again

-Meier could not replicate the magic that Schuster orchestrated as one of the few high points came courtesy of Sirigu's 90th-minute goal to defeat Eintracht Frankfurt at home.
+Meier did not replicate the magic that Schuster orchestrated as one of the few high points came courtesy of Sirigu's 90th-minute goal to defeat Eintracht Frankfurt at home.
 Following that victory, SV Darmstadt 98 suffered a deflating defeat at Borussia Dortmund.
 This match featured Christian Pulisic scoring the match's third goal.
 More misery unfolded due to Peter Niemeyer's sending off as Borrusia Dortmund proceed to add three more goals in 10 minutes in a 6-0 victory.

 The club sacked Meier on Dec.
 5, 2016, after a 2-0 home defeat against Hamburger SV (interestingly, nine days before FC Augsburg sacked Schuster).
 Former German international Torsten Frings became the interim manager to guide the club back on track.